uploadcare/uploadcare-wordpress/readme.txt

 4. Crop the image if you wish.
 Only the cropped area will be inserted.
 5. Press "Done".
 The image will be inserted into your post.

+== Featured images ==

+1. Go to "Settings" -> "Uploadcare" and check "Use Uploadcare for featured images" setting
+2. "Fetured Image" meta box will be replaced with "Fetured Image (uploadcare)" if post type supports featured images

 == Changelog ==
+= 2.0.7 =
+* support featured images vie Uploadcare
+* New setting "Use Uploadcare for featured images".
+* Bugfixes

 = 2.0.6 =
 * New setting "Allow multiupload".
 * New setting "Uploadcare widget fine tuning".